Stocks move lower on Wall Street ahead of Fed news on rates – KION546

 Wall Street has been closely watching the latest economic data, which is heavy on the employment market this week.
 It has remained strong despite inflation, which is being taken as a sign that the Fed will have to remain aggressive in its fight against high prices.

 Bond yields remained near multiyear highs.
 The yield on the 10-year Treasury fell to 4.04% from 4.05% late Tuesday.
-The yield on the two-year Treasury remained at 4.55% from late Tuesday.
+The yield on the two-year Treasury fell to 4.54% from 4.55% from late Tuesday.

 Markets in Asia were mostly higher and markets in Europe were mostly lower.